 However, symptoms of insomnia include facing difficulty falling and staying asleep.
 On the other hand, sleep paralysis is a condition where the person is conscious but cannot move, ranging from few seconds to few hours.

 Also, many people wonder whether is sleep paralysis real?
-Here, you must learn that as part of sleep paralysis, people have dreams and sensations as though they are real; and, thus, they tend to hallucinate.
-Even so, they are partially awake during sleep paralysis which causes the line between dreams and reality to blur.
+As part of sleep paralysis, people have dreams and sensations as though they are real; and, thus, they tend to hallucinate.
+They are partially awake during sleep paralysis which causes the line between dreams and reality to blur.

 Depression, Anxiety, and Insomnia